uoForms/Admin-CANBeWell/README.md

 6. pipenv install pycryptodome
     Install pycryptodome dependency and update Pipfile on virtual env.

     PS: cd to site-packages, change folder crypto to upercase Crypto, Python is case sensitive.
+You may want to check that.

 7. pipenv install requests-toolbelt
     Install requests-toolbelt dependency and update Pipfile on virtual env.